DavisPL-Teaching/261/README.md

 You may ignore the prerequisite listed on [the department website](https://cs.ucdavis.edu/schedules-classes/ecs-261-program-verification).

 This course is appropriate for graduate students or advanced undergraduates.
-Please note if you have taken 189C, there may be a substantial overlap of material.
+Please note if you have taken 189C, there will be a substantial overlap of material and some homeworks.

 ### Textbook